 17. IMS AS notifies the DCSF about the successful result of the MediaChangeRequest event.

-18. DCSF updates media resources in the MF/MRF via IMS AS.
+18. DCSF updates media resources in the MF via IMS AS.

 19. DCSF replies to the notification received in step 17.

 20-21.
 The IMS AS includes SDP answer for application data channel to UE#1 in 200 OK and sends 200 OK to S-CSCF and P-CSCF.